enolal826/mars-rover/README.md

 # MARS ROVER - Wallapop

+**Important:** I haven't been managed to configure Maven to generate a Kotlin executable.
+I'm new to Kotlin and that is the first improvement of this development

 ## Package distribution
 The aim of this application is to provide a common interface for the movement of the Mars Rover around a map.